ovoschnoi-salat/wishlists-frontend/README.md

 It is important to note that some libraries in this template, such as `@telegram-apps/sdk`, are not intended for use outside of Telegram.

-Nevertheless, they appear to function properly.
-This is because the `src/mockEnv.ts` file, which is imported in the application's entry point ( `src/index.ts`), employs the `mockTelegramEnv` function to simulate the Telegram environment.
-This trick convinces the application that it is running in a Telegram-based environment.
-Therefore, be cautious not to use this function in production mode unless you fully understand its implications.

 > [!WARNING]
 > Because we are using self-signed SSL certificates, the Android and iOS